agiledev-students-fall2022/git-workflow-practice-shaygyawali/README.md

 ### Comments by Ben

 I have always been fascinated by the *Arctic Code Vault* project.
 To think that contributions I've made will live for over 900 years after my death is incredible.
 One can only imagine the state of technology and the world in 1,000 years.

+### Comments by Raj

+Firstly, I'd like to thank **user: shaygyawali** for sharing this article.
+I had heard about the *Seed Vault* and *Golden Disc* before, but this is the first time learning about the *Artic Code Vault*.
+My favourite thing about this vault is the preservation of Open Source Software.
+As markets move towards privatization, it is nice to think that projects which could be taken down in the future and made into a "for sale" product will be free and protected for the forseeable future.
+Additionally, I'm not sure I agree that the vault will only be used locally.
+Depending on how optimistic you are about our inter-planetary struggle, I see this vault as a use case for building out software infrastructure on new planetary bodies, which is an exciting idea.

+>> "I would be really interesting to see the repos from the beginning of COVID-19 and see how much progress was made since."

+**@shaygyawali** you should check out this repo from **user: owid** [here](https://github.com/owid/covid-19-data), it is a huge dataset containing vital covid information tracked globally.